sanderhahn/rails-quickstart/readme.md

 ```

 Restart the server to get the slim engine going.
 Convert an erb template
-with its slim equivalent using: `erb2slim example.html.erb example.html.slim`.
+into a slim version using: `erb2slim example.html.erb example.html.slim`.
-To convert all your erb templates into slim versions you can use irb to run:
+To convert all your erb templates into slim run in`irb`:

 ```ruby
 Dir['**/*.erb'].each do |erb|